 Local construction techniques like rammed earth wall were used which were known by the local labor force and is a skill set that the soldiers could attain which was widely used in Sri Lanka and could provide further employment opportunities.
 (Pathiraja, 2021)

-In many countries in Africa, the role of an architect is a fairly new concept that was acknowledged by rapid urbanization.
+In many countries in Africa, the role of an architect and builders is a fairly new concept that was acknowledged by rapid urbanization.
 MASS Design Group is an external body that is trying to accelerate this growth and development by training individuals to become architects and establish their role and importance in space making in the context.
-Hence, bridging the communication gap between the project team and the community is necessary.
+Hence, bridging the communication gap between the architect and builders is necessary.

 MASS implemented a building process called LoFab or Locally Fabricated.
 Through this, they develop strategies to engage the builders on-site and the greater community.
 They held meetings with various stakeholders involved throughout the design and construction process.
 They also created employment opportunities by hiring 120 locals, 20% of whom were women.

 Due to the language barrier and the lack of training, there have been instances in the past where the communication gap, in terms of language and inability to read drawings, led to improper construction sequencing that led to the malfunction of the structural system which further led to significant cost implications and redesigning.
 Through workshops with builders, they were able to empower them to interpret drawings which allowed for a more collaborative building process.
 (Medium., 2021)

 MASS approaches design in a collaborative manner with the community not only creating a sense of ownership amongst the community but also providing them with the skill set required to further maintain the school.